Key Performance Indicators of Your 3PL and How to Improve Them through WMS Auditing

 Order Accuracy

-In an era where customer experience is a top priority, maintaining exceptional order accuracy is a non-negotiable aspect of reliable and high-quality 3PL services.
-If this KPI of yours is below 95%, the most likely culprits are incorrect picking & packing, or mislabeling.
+This KPI has profound impact on customer satisfaction and operational efficiency.In an era where customer experience is a top priority, exceptional order accuracy is non-negotiableIf this KPI of yours is below 95%, the most likely culprits are incorrect picking & packing, or mislabeling.
 It’s important to pinpoint areas of frequent errors and refine order verification processes.
-Enhanced training program for your staff, focused on order fulfillment procedures, is also never a bad idea.
+Enhanced training program for your staff, focused on order fulfillment procedures, is also a good idea.

 Order Cycle Time